ITMAT Education Accessibility & Inclusion Checklist

-It is important, especially in online or hybrid courses, to ensure accessibility of course materials.
+It is important, for all courses, to ensure accessibility of electronic course materials.
 ITMAT Education created the below checklist to help faculty quickly create and revise course materials with accessibility in mind.

 Below are multiple levels for accessibility screening.
 We recommend starting with Level 1.
 Once your materials have been updated to Level 1 Accessibility, you might consider adding additional accessibility measures.

 It's always easier to design accessible content from the beginning, rather than to edit materials retroactively.
 We recommend revisiting this page or consulting with ITMAT Education staff before creating new course materials so you can have these guidelines at the top of your mind.

 - Level 2: Accessibility Enhancers